-Skin color is today understood as having been determined as a compromise between the evolutionary costs and benefits from UV-R (Jablonski and Chaplin 2000; Diamond 2005).
-On the one hand, UV-R damages the skin in a number of ways: It suppresses sweating and disrupts thermoregulation, as sunburn damages sweat glands; in tropical climes, it increases the risk of infection in sunburned skin; it leads to nutrient photolysis, and in particular photolysis of folate5; and it may eventually cause skin cancer.6 Darker skin protects humans against these harmful effects of UV-R. This is illustrated in panel (a) of Figure 1 as a
+Skin color is today understood as a compromise between the evolutionary costs and benefits from UV-R (Jablonski and Chaplin 2000; Diamond 2005).
+On the one hand, UV-R damages the skin in a number of ways: It suppresses sweating and disrupts thermoregulation, as sunburn damages sweat glands; in tropical climes, it increases the risk of infection in sunburned skin; it leads to nutrient photolysis4, and in particular photolysis of folate5; and it may eventually cause skin cancer.6 Darker skin protects humans against these harmful effects of UV-R.